 Reference: RIC 28;

-Cuirass; a type of armoured breastplate, usually shown with captured arms, & slaves
+Cuirass; a type of armored breastplate, usually shown with captured arms, & slaves

 Denarius; The standard silver coin of the Roman Empire; weighing about 4 grams, the Denarius suffered a slow but gradual debasing and weight loss following the coin reform of Nero, Emperor Gordian III struck the last of the Denarius…